Skip To Main Content

 Title I was established "to guarantee economically disadvantaged students get a fair, equitable, and high-quality education by aiding in the closing of academic performance disparities," according to the United States Department of Education.

 When discussing Title funding, one crucial word to remember is "supplement, not supplant."
-This means that states cannot utilize federal funds to substitue or replace local and state education spending.
+This means that states cannot utilize federal funds to substitute or replace local and state education spending.
 Moreover, Title funds are part of a larger collection of "entitlement programs" in which the federal government is required to provide payments to states or individuals who fulfill qualifying standards.

 Recent News